Turin–Lyon high-speed railway: Construction progress

 Work on the 3 km Work Package 3 section started from the French portal in December 2022, and by April 2025 had advanced by 1.7 km on each tube.
 The setting of its final lining started in August 2025.
-Work at the other French work sites prepared for the installation of the 5 tunnel boring machines, which were built by Herrenknecht, a German company based in Schwanau which is the sole European TBM builder.
+Work at the other French work sites prepared for the installation of the five tunnel boring machines, which were built by Herrenknecht, a German company based in Schwanau, Baden-Württemberg, which is the sole European TBM builder.
 They were delivered to the Work Package 2 and 1 consortia between July 2023 and February 2024 for in-factory tests, and started arriving in the Maurienne valley in July 2024 for their on-site reassembly.
 The Italian and French transport ministers ceremonially launched the first of the five in Saint-Martin-de-la-Porte in April 2025, and it started tunneling towards Modane in September 2025.
+As of summer 2026, it is progressing slowly through the localized difficult geology that the 2016-2019 tunneling of the South tube previously encountered.